philipclare/philipclare.com/content/authors/admin/_index.md

 - Visitors
 ---

 Philip is a Biostatistician, with a Masters in Biostatistics from the University of Sydney.
 He currently works as a Biostatistician, consulting on a variety of projects for the centre.
+He also conducts methodological research, with a particular focus on causal inference using observational data, and the use of machine learning in causal inference.

-Philip recently submitted his PhD in biostatistics, with a focus on causal inference in longitudinal data, under the supervision of Assoc.
+Philip recently submitted his PhD in biostatistics, with a focus on the use of targeted maximum likelihood estimation to estimate causal effects, under the supervision of Assoc.
 Prof. Timothy Dobbins, Prof. Richard Mattick and Assoc.
 Prof. Raimondo Bruno.